Lymphocytes in the Immune System: NK, T, and B Cells

 Natural killer cells "recognize" the correct MHC proteins in a cell membrane by binding to them.
 If the NK cells are unable to find normal MHC proteins, or if these proteins are present at a very low level, the NK cells attack and destroy the infected cell.
 There are other ways in which natural killer cells recognize their target, however.
-They can bind to more than one type of cell membrane receptor and can be either activated or inhibited.
-The behaviour of NK cells is complex and not yet fully understood.
+They can bind to more than one type of membrane receptor and can be either activated or inhibited.
+Their behaviour is complex and not yet fully understood.

 During its attack, the NK cell first releases an enzyme called perforin, which creates a pore in the membrane of the infected cell.
-Other enzymes called granzymes then enter the cell from the NK cell through the pore, killing the infected cell by a process called apoptosis.
+It then sends other enzymes called granzymes into the cell through the pore.
+These enzymes kill the infected cell via a process called apoptosis.

-The animation below shows natural killer cells at work.
-In the last scene of the animation human natural killer cells are depicted killing sheep red blood cells.
+The animation above shows natural killer cells at work.
+In the last scene of the animation human NK cells are depicted killing sheep red blood cells.
 Natural killer cells in our bodies don't kill our own red blood cells, even though mature human red blood cells don't contain a nucleus and don't have surface MHC Class One proteins.

-T cells, like all blood cells, are created in the red bone marrow found inside certain bones, but after they are made they migrate to the thymus gland in the chest to mature.
+Like all blood cells, T cells are created in the red bone marrow found inside certain bones.
+After they are made they migrate to the thymus gland in the chest to mature.
 The "T" in their name stands for thymus.
-There are several kinds of T cells, including helper T cells, cytotoxic T cells, which are sometimes called killer T cells, regulatory T cells, also known as suppressor T cells, and memory T cells.
+There are several kinds of T cells, including helper ones, cytotoxic ones, which are sometimes called killer T cells, regulatory ones, also known as suppressor T cells, and memory ones.

 Helper T cells are unable to kill pathogens, but they stimulate other lymphocytes to do this job.
 Helper T cells are sometimes known as CD4+ cells because they have a protein known as CD4 on their cell membrane.
 Helper T cells are destroyed by HIV (Human Immunodeficiency Virus), the virus that causes AIDS.